 1982 was the final model year for both the Porsche 924 Turbo and the base 924.
 The 924 S would return in 1987 and 1988, but the 944 would take over as the entry-level Porsche from 1983 to 1986, with the 944 Turbo coming in 1986.

 The 924 Turbo‘s engine was a 154 bhp 2.0 liter/121 ci inline four with a single turbocharger and Bosch K-Jetronic fuel injection.
-154 bhp isn’t that impressive almost forty years later, but in the early 1980s, it marked a significant upgrade from the base 924’s 110 bhp—enough to drop 0-60 times by about two seconds.
-Fuel economy ratings were 20 city/33 highway.
-With a 17.4-gallon gas tank, a 924 Turbo driver could expect a range of about 415 miles with a 10% fuel reserve.
+154 bhp isn’t that impressive over forty years later, but in the early 1980s, it marked a significant upgrade from the base 924’s 110 bhp—enough to drop 0-60 times by about two seconds (Road & Track clocked a 9.3 second 0-60).
+Fuel economy ratings were 20 city/33 highway by the day’s standards.
+With a 17.4-gallon gas tank, a 924 Turbo driver could expect a range of 375 to 415 miles with a 10% fuel reserve.

 1982 Porsche 924/924 Turbo advertisement

-The $21,500 924 Turbo was about $59,000 in today’s dollars or just about exactly what a 2020 718 Caymen costs.
-Standard exterior and mechanical equipment included tinted glass, a four-wheel independent suspension, rack and pinion steering, power four-wheel ventilated disc brakes, and 185/70VR15 tires (a size still available thanks to Pirelli and Vredestein) on 15-inch light alloy wheels.
+The $21,500 924 Turbo was about $73,500 in today’s dollars or just about exactly what a 2025 718 Cayman costs.
+Standard exterior and mechanical equipment included tinted glass all around, a rear spoiler, a four-wheel independent suspension, rack and pinion steering, 4-wheel ventilated disc brakes, and 185/70VR15 tires (a size still available thanks to Pirelli and Vredestein) on 15-inch light alloy wheels.
 Inside, air conditioning, power windows, and an electric rear window defroster were included.
 Upholstery features included reclining bucket seats, full carpeting, and a leather-covered steering wheel.

 Options for the 924 Turbo included headlamp washers, a limited slip differential, an electric rear window wiper, an alarm system, leather sport seats, a digital cassette radio, and a power antenna.

 There is good club support for the Porsche 924, as there is for all Porsches.
-According to Hagerty’s valuation tools, all the money for a 1982 Porsche 924 Turbo in #1/Concours condition is an astounding $36,000, with a more normal #3/Good condition car going for $10,300.
-Porsche 924s frequently show up for sale in the Hemmings Motor News classifieds and on eBay Motors.
-However, when I checked in May 2020, there were no attractive 924 Turbo examples.
+According to Hagerty’s valuation tools, all the money for a 1982 Porsche 924 Turbo in #1/Concours condition is an astounding $39,000, with a more normal #3/Good condition car going for $12,500.
+Porsche 924s frequently show up for sale in the Hemmings Motor News classifieds, on eBay Motors, and on Bring a Trailer.
+As I update this blog post in April 2025, there’s a Black Metallic 1982 924 Turbo with tan leather seats and 46,000 miles for sale on Hemmings, asking $15,000.

 Make mine Diamond Silver Metallic, please.
 The 924 always looked good in silver.